MultiCraft/repixture/mods/rp_mobs/API.md

 ### Physics and movement

 This mod doesn't handle physics.
-Just use Minetest’s built-in functions like `set_velocity` and `set_acceleration`.
+Just use Luanti’s built-in functions like `set_velocity` and `set_acceleration`.

 There’s one exception: Gravity.
 This mod provides a default gravity vector at `rp_mobs.GRAVITY_VECTOR`.

 To activate gravity for a mob, you use the `set_acceleration` microtask template (see the section about task templates).

 ### Registering a mob
 You add (register) a mob via `rp_mobs.register_mob`.
-Mob definitions in this API are very low-level and similar to typical entity definitions in Minetest.
+Mob definitions in this API are very low-level and similar to typical entity definitions in Luanti.
 You still have to provide a full entity definition via `entity_definition` including the callback functions like `on_activate` and `on_rightclick`.

 You're supposed to use the Repixture Mob API functionality by inserting the various helper functions into the callbacks like `on_step` and `on_activate` where appropriate.